Raksha Bandhan: A Promise Of Protection

-The Raksha Bandhan festival 2023 will fall on 30th August, Wednesday.
-Scroll down this article on Raksha Bandhan to read in detail, the beautiful history entailing the celebration of Rakhi!
+The Raksha Bandhan Festival 2024 will be on Monday, August 19th.
+Scroll down this article on Raksha Bandhan to read in detail about the beautiful history entailing the celebration of Rakhi!

 The following are some of the rituals that are performed during the Raksha Bandhan celebrations:

-1. Rakhi Tying: The central ritual of Raksha Bandhan is the tying of a sacred thread, known as a rakhi, around the wrist of the brother by the sister.
-This symbolizes the sister's love and protection for her brother and her prayer for his safety.
+• Rakhi Tying: The central ritual of Raksha Bandhan is the tying of a sacred thread, known as a rakhi, around the wrist of the brother by the sister.
+This symbolises the sister's love and protection for her brother and her prayer for his safety.

-Raksha Bandhan Celebrations in Different Parts of India
+Raksha Bandhan Celebration In Different Parts of India

 Here are a few Raksha Bandhan facts about how the festival is celebrated in different parts of India:

-2. West India: In places like Rajastha, Gujarat, and Maharashtra, Raksha Bandhan is an elaborate celebration.
-In these states, the festival is known as 'Nariyal Purnima' and is marked by eating sweet coconut rice and performing rituals.
+In places like Rajasthan, Gujarat, and Maharashtra, Raksha Bandhan is an elaborate celebration.
+In these states, the festival is known as "Nariyal Purnima" and is marked by eating sweet coconut rice and performing rituals.

-4. South India: In South India, Raksha Bandhan is known as 'Avani Avittam' and is celebrated by performing puja and prayers for brothers.
+In South India, Raksha Bandhan is known as "Avani Avittam" and is celebrated by performing puja and prayers for brothers.
 In Tamil Nadu, a sacred thread is tied around the wrist, symbolising the bond of love between brothers and sisters.

 Hence, Raksha Bandhan is celebrated with great joy and devotion in different parts of India.
 The customs and traditions may vary from region to region, but the underlying message of love and protection between brothers and sisters remains the same.